 Strobe lighting, smoke effects, loud bangs, gunshots, loud sound effects and smoking are sometimes used in Kings Theatre productions.

-Ticket holders must comply with all relevant statutes, safety announcements and theatre regulations whilst in the theatre.
+Ticket holders must comply with all relevant statutes, safety announcements, instructions and theatre regulations whilst in the theatre.

 Personal arrangements including travel, accommodation or hospitality relating to the event which has been arranged are at your own risk.